 Mayonnaise is a controversial condiment.
 Some love it and appreciate that it adds a wonderful flavor and richness to sandwiches and foods.
-Others, like a friend of mine, refer to it as "white death".
-No matter which side you embrace, we all know it can leave an oily spot on clothes, carpet, and upholstery.
+Others are far less enthusiastic about it.
+No matter which side you embrace, we all know it can leave an oily spot on clothes, carpets, and upholstery.

 If you learn how to remove mayo stains, you can use the same tips for any oil-based salad dressing.